Close Banner

 Inside This Post Inside This Post

 The grand finale of any Disney day is the nighttime spectacular; seeing fireworks right over Cinderella Castle is nothing short of magical.
-There's only a few more weeks to see Disney Enchantment illuminate the park as part of Disney World's 50th Anniversary Celebration.
-Starting April 3, 2023, we'll see the return of Happily Ever After, featuring new projections down Main Street, U.S.A.
-No matter what show you see, we've compiled a list of our favorite places to watch fireworks so that you can get the very best view!
+We're ready to begin ... as Happily Ever After returned in April 2023!
+The beloved show now features new projections down Main Street, U.S.A.
+With this new addition, we've compiled a list of our favorite places to watch fireworks so that you can get the very best view!

 Guide to Magic Kingdom Fireworks — Happily Ever After